 - life insurance fraud

 An individual gets into a car accident after another vehicle runs a stop sign.
 The accident victim calls the insurance company and describes the accident immediately as during an on-scene assessment.
 The caller is transferred to a claims expert who either intentionally or accidentally makes mistakes when filling out the initial claims report.
 It’s also possible that the accident victim doesn’t always remember things clearly at first.
 Later, when a claims adjuster comes to assess damages in person, a decision is made that the reports don’t match.
-As a result, the insurance company chooses to deny the individual the financial payments and coverage promises stated in the policy.
+As a result, the carrier chooses to deny the individual the financial payments and coverage promises stated in the policy.
 The individual feels wronged and pursues the company for the money he or she is rightly owed.
 The company then decides to investigate the case further, and claims that the individual has committed insurance fraud by making false claims in statements.
-This is just one example of how an insurance company may claim that fraud has been committed when it, in fact, has not been.
-If this scenario sounds anything like something you’ve experienced, immediately retain an experienced Florida insurance fraud defense lawyer to protect your rights.
+This is just one example of how a carrier may claim that fraud has been committed when it, in fact, has not been.
+If this scenario sounds anything like something you’ve experienced, immediately retain an experienced Tampa insurance fraud lawyer to protect your rights.

 Penalties you may face

 Insurance fraud may be treated as a felony or a misdemeanor in the state of Florida.
 The penalties can range from small fines to large fines with long prison sentences.
 The information in your case and how things shake out in court will have a big impact on what sentencing will look like.
-Since insurance fraud cases can be extremely complex, the extent of damages claimed, amount of money received, aggressiveness of the insurance company, and tendencies of the judge you get, can all decide what potential penalties may be.
+Because insurance fraud cases can be extremely complex, the extent of damages claimed, amount of money received, aggressiveness of the carrier, and tendencies of the judge you get, can all decide what potential penalties may be.

-Can this type of fraud be a federal offense?
+Can it be a federal offense?

-Yes, insurance fraud can become a federal offense if federal agencies are involved.
+Insurance fraud can become a federal offense if federal agencies are involved.
 Examples of this include healthcare fraud and some accidents.
 Federal cases can lead to steep fines, long prison sentences, and more.
 If you believe that your case may lead to charges from federal agencies, it is essential that you obtain legal representation immediately.
 Joffe Law, P.A. is qualified to defend Tampa and Hillsborough County clients at both state and federal levels.

-How common is this crime?
+How common is this crime in Tampa?

-Experienced defense attorneys on your side
+Experienced criminal lawyers on your side

 If you have been accused of insurance fraud and are living in Tampa, Florida, or any of the surrounding areas, Joffe Law, P.A. can help you.
 We have a helpful and caring legal team who can give your case the time and attention that it demands.
 Your rights matter and we want to hear your side of the story.
 Time is of the essence; the sooner you contact a qualified legal expert like the ones at our firm, the better the outcome of your case will be.